ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 ![Review](../../images/18-review.png)

 When working on a project with a larger team, do NOT merge your Pull Request before you have the approval of your teammates.
-Every team has their own requirements and best practice workflows, and will discuss/approve/reject pull requests together.
+Every team has their own requirements and best practice workflows, and will discuss/approve/reject Pull Requests together.
 We will cover more about the ways to interact with PRs through conversations and reviews in a later section.

 To someone with write permissions on the repository, the ability to merge will look like this green button:
 ![Green](../../images/20-green.png)